Satellite Events

 Tuesday12:30 – 2:30 pm, 7:30 – 10:00 pm

 Organizers are responsible for the costs of food and A/V. VSS staff are solely responsible for coordinating and arranging the food, A/V, room assignment, and promotion in VSS media (program, website, and signage).
 Please check with VSS if you have any questions.
-Any changes to the arrangements or late special requests may incur an additional fee.
+Any changes to the arrangements or late special requests may incur additional fees.

 Organizer Requirements